Audio Basis - articles about audio

 We can suggest that more energy may be pushed out of the range in the sigma-delta modulator.
 But it requires a steeper noise shaper.

-Steeper NS can cause a higher probability of glitch (broken stability) of a sigma-delta modulator when input overload happens.
+Steeper NS is capable to cause a higher probability of glitch (broken stability) of a sigma-delta modulator when input overload happens.

 After the glitch, silence or some oscillations are generated at the output of the sigma-delta modulator.